confluentinc/event-streaming-patterns/docs/event/command.md

 underlying concepts.
 When we do that, the architecture responds with growing pains<sup>1</sup>.

-A better solution is to realize that our "Command" is actually two concepts woven together: "What happened?" and "Who needs to know?"
+A better solution is to realize that our command is actually two concepts woven together: "What happened?" and "Who needs to know?"

 By teasing those concepts apart, we can clean up our architecture.
 We